seanbutler/AIOlogy/DigitRecognition/README.md

 ## Overview

-This project implements a **from-scratch neural network** in C++ designed to recognize handwritten digits (0-9).
-The implementation focuses on educational clarity while maintaining performance, featuring:
+This project implements a **from-scratch neural network** in C++ setup to be trained on the MNIST image data and then recognize handwritten digits (0-9).
+The implementation focuses on educational clarity while using c++ to afford some  performance, featuring:

 - **Custom Neural Network Layers** - Fully connected layers with configurable activation functions
-- **Activation Functions Library** - Sigmoid, ReLU, and Softmax implementations
+- **Activation Functions Library** - Sigmoid, ReLU implementations
+- **JSON Configuration System** - Easy experimentation with network architectures and training parameters
 - **MNIST Dataset Integration** - Automatic download and preprocessing of training data
-- **Modular Architecture** - Clean separation between layers, activations, and network management
+- **Modular Architecture** - Clean separation between layers, activations, configuration, and network management
 - **Comprehensive Testing** - Unit tests for all core components